Oichkatzelesfrettschen/lites/README.md

 cmake --build build
 ```

+## Header inventory

+The repository contains many header files spread across historical trees.
+Their paths are listed in [headers_inventory.csv](headers_inventory.csv) for
+easy reference.
+Each row in the CSV shows the path to a header relative to the
+repository root.

 ## Building

 Lites requires a Mach 3 or Mach 4 kernel and a 4.4BSD userland.
 Each